deepomicslab/crux/docs/layout.md

 The framework features an auto-layout system.

 A component (including any custom component) **defines its own coordinate system**.
-That said, each child component's position starts translation from the origin point of its parent component.
+That said, each child component translates starting from the origin point of its parent component.

 <div class="demo" data-height="220">
 Component {